We tend to think of identity as a one time thing, but it isn't.

 In the 1990s, I wrote that, on the internet, everyone knows your name but no one knows who you are.
 In recent years, the term "pseudonymous" has gained currency, largely in relation to crypto-assets but it's applicable to every case where someone defines their own identity, even if that identity is temporary.

 Which brings us, later, to the oft-repeated phrase "trust but verify."
 That, in relation to so many things, is a flawed approach.
+It is back to front.

 Today's issues arise not because of any inherent difference in the of identity but because something has changed that makes a peripheral difference, even though that difference is critically important.